Cable & Wireless Communications: Panama

 Its Panama business, which trades as Cable & Wireless Panama, is a provider of mobile, fixed line, broadband and pay TV services in that country.
 They also provide telecoms services to enterprises and governments.

 Telephone services were state run by the INTEL (Instituto Nacional de TELecomunicaciones, National Telecommunications Institute, not to be confused with Intel Corporation) until 1997, when a 49% stake was sold to Cable & Wireless plc, rebranding as Cable & Wireless.
 In 2010, this stake was transferred to Cable & Wireless Communications.
 In 2019, Liberty Global's subsidiary Liberty Latin America, took over Cable & Wireless Communications' stake in the company, rebranding as +Movil, which was formerly Cable & Wireless' brand for mobile services in the country.

 Caribbean

 In the Caribbean, Cable & Wireless Communications trades as Flow, except in The Bahamas where the business is branded BTC.
 It is a full-service telecoms provider and is the leader in most of the markets it serves and services it provides.

 Cable & Wireless Communications also owns a minority stake (49%) in Telecommunications Services of Trinidad and Tobago (TSTT).

 Seychelles

-Cable & Wireless Communications operates in the Seychelles as Cable & Wireless Seychelles.
+Cable & Wireless Communications operated in the Seychelles as Cable & Wireless Seychelles.
 In November 2019, Liberty Latin America sold Cable & Wireless Seychelles to local investors.